aws-deepracer/aws-deepracer-systems-pkg/README.md

         cd ~/deepracer_ws/aws-deepracer-systems-pkg
         rosws update

-1. Resolve the deepracer_systems_pkg dependencies:
+1. Resolve the `deepracer_systems_pkg` dependencies:

         cd ~/deepracer_ws/aws-deepracer-systems-pkg && rosdep install -i --from-path . --rosdistro foxy -y

-1. Build the deepracer_systems_pkg, status_led_pkg, usb_monitor_pkg and deepracer_interfaces_pkg:
+1. Build the `deepracer_systems_pkg`, `status_led_pkg`, `usb_monitor_pkg`, and `deepracer_interfaces_pkg`:

         cd ~/deepracer_ws/aws-deepracer-systems-pkg && colcon build --packages-select deepracer_systems_pkg status_led_pkg usb_monitor_pkg deepracer_interfaces_pkg

 ## Usage

-These nodes provide basic system level functionality for the AWS DeepRacer application to work.
-Although the nodes is built to work with the AWS DeepRacer application, it can be run independently for development/testing/debugging purposes.
+These nodes provide basic system-level functionality for the AWS DeepRacer application to work.
+Although the nodes are built to work with the AWS DeepRacer application, you can run them independently for development, testing, and debugging purposes.

 ### Run the node

-To launch the built nodes as root user on the DeepRacer device open up another terminal on the DeepRacer device and run the following commands as root user:
+To launch the built nodes as the root user on the AWS DeepRacer device, open another terminal on the AWS DeepRacer device and run the following commands as the root user.

-1. Switch to root user before you source the ROS2 installation:
+1. Switch to the root user before you source the ROS 2 installation:

         sudo su

-1. Source the ROS2 Foxy setup bash script:
+1. Source the ROS 2 Foxy setup bash script:

         source /opt/ros/foxy/setup.bash